24 March 2009

 Leadership and reward

 How important being rewarded is, becomes clear when we look at its influence on human behavior.
-Which the credit crunch from 2008 makes clear.
-Then it became clear that loan officers had created bad debt, because they were rewarded for every mortgage they created.
+The credit crunch from 2008 makes this clear.
+It became clear that loan officers had created bad debt, because they were rewarded for every mortgage they created.

 Rewards